sajari/sdk-php/README.md

 ## Getting Started

-See [examples](./examples) for code you can copy and paste to get started.

-Also see the [pipeline example](./examples/pipeline) for how to use pipelines with your collection.

 ### Creating a Client

 To start we need to create a client to make calls to the API: